The-Lab-LaBella/LaBellaLabHandbook/README.md

 	If you are approached about inappropriate or harassing behavior you must stop these actions immediately.
 If your behavior continues you will be asked to leave the lab.

-	**If you are being harassed, see someone else being harassed, or have any other concerns you can come to me, speak with the department chair or access these university resources here.
+	**If you are being harassed, see someone else being harassed, or have any other concerns you can come to me, speak with the department chair or access these university resources here: https://dso.charlotte.edu/advocacy-support/report-incident

 ### 4.3.
-Inclusive lab environment
+Inclusive Lab Environment

 	We will do our best to recognize and combat our implicit biases.